enanomapper/nanojava/README.md

 ### Usage

-**NOTE:** descriptor names are the class names of the descriptors available under the package org.bitbucket.nanojava.descriptor:
+**NOTE:** descriptor names are the class names of the descriptors available under the package io.github.egonw.nanojava.descriptor:

 - ParticleSizeDescriptor
 - MetalElementMassDescriptor